alchemy-swift/alchemy/Docs/7_Security.md

 ## Bcrypt

 A standard practice is to never store plain text passwords in your database.
-Bcrypt is a password hasing function that creats a one way hash of a plaintext password.
-It's a expensive CPU-wise, so it will help protect against your hashed passwords from being cracked through brute forced.
+Bcrypt is a password hashing function that creates a one way hash of a plaintext password.
+It's an expensive process CPU-wise, so it will help protect your passwords from being easily cracked through brute forcing.

 It's simple to use.